 - Uses the original PSP’s method of making joystick contact, so wires don’t need to be soldered to make a connection.

-- Instead of soldering to the pads on the underside of the Pi Zero (for USB and microSD), gold-plated contact spring pins will be used and the Pi will snap or screw into position.
+- Instead of soldering to the pads on the underside of the Pi Zero (for USB and microSD), gold-plated contact spring pins will be used and the Pi will screw into position.

 - Integrating more features allows for lower power consumption and more control over what features are enabled and disabled